FreddyYJ/RuntimeAPR/src/runtimeapr/concolic/restoreStr/duet/README.md

 # Duet

+This is a fork from the Duet synthesizer.
+The original repo is available [here](https://github.com/wslee/duet).

 Duet is an inductive program synthesizer that combines top-down deduction and bottom-up enumeration.
 Because it targets inductive synthesis, which tries to find a program from input-output examples, we support SyGuS instances with input-output examples provided upfront and instances with a functional